What do you do when your teething baby won’t sleep unless held at night? Here are 3 steps and remedies when your baby won’t stop crying.

 So yes, teething can be tricky, especially when it disrupts your baby’s once-established sleep routine.
 What do you do when he clearly needs you to fall asleep, yet you find yourself falling into bad habits that leave everyone exhausted?

-Take a look at these tips to move forward when your teething baby won’t sleep unless held:
+Take a look at these tips to move forward when your teething baby won’t sleep unless held.
+As one parent said:

 1. Attend to your baby’s needs

 It’s easy to lose your patience with teething, considering how often it happens and how ambiguous its symptoms can be.
 But if you’re more certain that your baby is miserable because of teething, now is the time to attend to his needs.

 Because at the end of the day, you would also console him should he have a bad cold or a high fever.
 Don’t assume that you’re “spoiling” him during this time, or that you’ll forever be stuck with these habits (more on that, later).

 Instead, comfort him at all hours as you would any other time in his life when he needs you.
 Think of it as a temporary stage that will eventually pass.

 That said, what do you do when you suspect your baby is no longer teething, but has instead grown used to his “new” routine?

 Let’s say his tooth has finally come in and you don’t see any other signs of new teeth emerging.
 Yet he continues to insist on being rocked to sleep or sleeping in your bed every night.
 Go back to your old routine, re-sleep training if needed.

 Whatever method you had chosen to get him to sleep those long stretches at night, repeat the same process again.
 And don’t worry—it’s not the same as starting from square one.
 If he had already been sleep trained, going back to your old routine won’t take as long as it may have initially taken him the first time around.